 4. How will you customize the music experience for us?

-Look for a DJ who will create the soundtrack to the style, taste and vision of your ceremony and reception.
+Look for a DJ who will create the soundtrack to the style, taste, and vision of your ceremony and reception.
 Do they need you to pick all of the songs?
 Do you need to just describe genres you would like featured?
 What is their philosophy on programming music for the different periods of the night?
 This is a conversation topic, and it will lead to some interesting responses and approaches for you to evaluate.

 While most wedding DJs will adapt to the crowd, they all have a preferred style when they perform.
 Some are boisterous on the microphone, while others are laid-back and prefer to say only what is necessary.
 Some DJs mix, others do not.
-There is no right answer to this art form, but there is a right type of MC and DJ for your wedding’s style and presentation.
+There is no right answer to this art form, but there is the right type of MC and DJ for your wedding’s style and presentation.